-- 15.01 An employee shall be considered displaced by technological change when his/her services are no longer required as a result of automation or replaced by equipment, or the mechanization or automation of duties which cause the displacement and/or layoff of an employee. - 15.02 Where the Employer intends to introduce technological change which affects the job security of at least twenty (20) percent of the employees, the Employer shall give no less than sixty (60) calendar days' notice in writing to the Union.
-Where less than twenty (20) percent of the employees will be affected, the Employer will give no less than twenty (20) work days' notice in writing to the Union. - 15.03 The employer and the Union shall, within fourteen (14) days of the date of the notice, meet to review the effect of the change and what course of action is to be taken. - 15.04 After notice has been given, the employer and the Union will meet in good faith and endeavour to develop an adjustment plan on which the change will be made and may include the following: - consideration of alternatives to the proposed measure, policy, practice or change, including amendments of provisions in the collective agreement; - ii) human resource planning and employee counselling and retraining; - iii) notice of termination; - iv) severance pay; - v) entitlement to pension and other benefits including early retirement benefits; - vi) a bipartite process for overseeing the implementation of the adjustment plan.
+- 15.01 An employee shall be considered displaced by technological change when their services are no longer required as a result of automation or replaced by equipment, or the mechanization or automation of duties which cause the displacement and/or layoff of an employee. - 15.02 Where the Employer intends to introduce technological change which affects the job security of at least twenty percent (20%) of the employees within the worksite, the Employer shall give no less than sixty (60) calendar days' notice in writing to the Union.
+Where less than twenty percent (20%) of the employees within the worksite will be affected, the Employer will give no less than twenty (20) work days' notice in writing to the Union. - 15.03 The Employer and the Union shall, within fourteen (14) days of the date of the notice, meet to review the effect of the change and what course of action is to be taken. - 15.04 After notice has been given, the Employer and the Union will meet in good faith and endeavour to develop an adjustment plan on which the change will be made and may include the following:

+- (a) consideration of alternatives to the proposed measure, policy, practice or change, including amendments of provisions in the Collective Agreement; - (b) human resource planning and employee counselling and retraining; - (c) notice of termination; - (d) severance pay; - (e) entitlement to pension and other benefits including early retirement benefits; - (f) a bipartite process for overseeing the implementation of the adjustment plan.

-The parties agree that changes made to the collective agreement through the adjustment plan are enforceable.
+The parties agree that changes made to the Collective Agreement through the adjustment plan are enforceable.